Los Angeles Disturbing The Peace Lawyer

 What is Disturbing the Peace?

 The expression “Disturbing the Peace” is a part of our common vernacular through movies and television, but the specific acts which define “disturbing the peace” may surprise you.

 Unlawful Public Fight

-California Penal Code section 415 (1) makes it a crime for “Any person [to] unlawfully fight in a public place or challenge another person in a public place to fight.”
-This is a crime similar to battery.
+California Penal Code section 415 (1) makes it a crime for “Any person to unlawfully fights in a public place or challenge another person in a public place to fight.”
+This is a crime similar to a battery.

 It is generally used as a basis for arrest and charge when two people engage in a fight and when it is completely unclear who initiated the fight and who was acting in self-defense.

 Loud and Unreasonable Noise

 While generally, people are warned several times by law enforcement before an arrest or citation for this charge is made, a police officer may make an arrest the first time they are called to the scene.